wp-plugins/easing-slider/readme.txt

 To display the slideshow, you can use any of the following methods.

 **In a post/page:**
 Simply insert the shortcode below into the post/page to display the slideshow:

 `[easingsliderlite]`

 **Function in template files (via php):**
 To insert the slideshow into your theme, add the following code to the appropriate theme file:

 `<?php if ( function_exists( "easingsliderlite" ) ) { easingsliderlite(); } ?>`

+== Screenshots ==

+1. The integrated Media Uploader.
+Use it to add images to your slideshows one at a time, or in bulk.
+2. "Edit Slideshow" panel.
+Set your various slideshow settings here.
+3. "Settings" panel.
+Options for script & style loading, and image resizing features.
+4. The slideshow, in all its glory!
+Nice and clean, but easy to re-style if needed.

 == Changelog ==